Reduce Wait Times with a Digital Network

 June 27, 2017

 The consequences of long wait times can be severe, especially for patients.
 Direct correlations can be drawn from longer waiting times to increased ED utilization.
 If the costs associated with unnecessary ED visits weren’t enough, add to that the cost of missed appointments.
 According to data collected by MyHealthDirect, included in a recent article published by The New England Journal of Medicine, the longer patients wait for an appointment, the greater the chance they won’t show up.
-The correlation couldn’t be clearer: long waits mean more no-shows.
+The correlation couldn’t be clearer: reduce wait times, reduce the number of no-shows.

 (This graph, featured in the NEJM article, shows the relationship between waiting times for appointments and no-show rates)